How Much Does Bathroom Renovation Cost in San Francisco? (June 2026 Update)

 Do I need a permit for bathroom renovation in San Francisco?

 Yes.
-If you are replacing more than just a faucet or a light fixture, the city requires a building permit.
-If you are moving walls or changing plumbing lines, you will need plumbing and electrical sub-permits as well.
-Unpermitted work can lead to heavy fines and issues when you try to sell your home.
+If you are doing anything beyond cosmetic changes like painting or swapping a faucet, the city requires a permit.
+This includes replacing a tub, moving electrical outlets, or changing the floor plan.
+Unpermitted work can lead to massive fines and will definitely cause problems when you try to sell your home.

 Check the latest bathroom renovation costs for San Francisco and other cities on LookupCost.com.